Yay, random Pokémon-related facts you may or may not already know!

 - In the first-generation games, a couple of separate bugs in stat modification lead to some delightfully odd behaviour.
 First, the aforementioned badge boosts will be reapplied whenever your Pokémon's stats are modified by moves that modify stat stages, such as Tail Whip or Swords Dance; while the stat being modified is recalculated correctly, your other stats will get randomly boosted by 12.5%, even if they've already been boosted, and this will stack until the stats reach the maximum of 999.
 Second, when a Pokémon raises its Attack while burned, or its Speed while paralyzed, the drop the status applies will be negated.
 Third, when a Pokémon is burned or paralyzed, the stat drop is reapplied whenever its opponent uses a move that modifies stats, whether it's one that raises its own stats (like Harden) or one that drops the opponent's stats (like Growl).
 This can also stack until the stat has dropped to the minimum of 1.

-- The move Focus Energy and the item Dire Hit are meant to quadruple the critical hit ratio in Red, Blue and Yellow, but instead they quarter it.
+- The move Focus Energy and the item Dire Hit are meant to quadruple the critical hit ratio, but instead they quarter it.

 - The second-generation games had several weird bugs in the capture formula.
 First, extremely wonky things will happen if a Pokémon's maximum HP is greater than 341, including the game freezing if the maximum HP is exactly 342 or 683; luckily, this is not the case for any legitimate encounters in the game.
 Secondly, some of the balls are coded incorrectly: the Fast Ball only affects Grimer, Tangela and Magnemite rather than all Pokémon that can run; the Love Ball is effective against Pokémon of same species and same gender rather than opposite genders as intended; and the Moon Ball, which was meant to be effective against Pokémon that evolve with a Moon Stone, is in fact effective against Pokémon that evolve with a Burn Heal, which of course is no Pokémon at all.
 Thirdly, the lesser status effects - poison, paralysis, and burns - don't actually make Pokémon any easier to catch in G/S/C, thanks to a programming oversight.

-- The AI in Gold, Silver and Crystal can switch out on the last turn of a Perish Song used by the player, even if it has been trapped, if the player switches on that turn.
-The player can't do this when an opponent has trapped them, because at the time that you choose whether to switch, the opponent is still out, so the trapping is still in effect.
-While it's easy to take this as the AI cheating by picking its move after you make your switch, it's actually a hilarious accident: the AI wants to switch on the last turn of Perish Song, but when it decides whether it's allowed to, it actually checks whether the player's Pokémon is trapped, not whether its Pokémon is trapped.
+- The AI in Gold, Silver and Crystal can switch out on the last turn of a Perish Song, even if it has been trapped, while the player can't.
+While it's easy to take this as cheating, it's actually a hilarious accident: the AI wants to switch on the last turn of Perish Song, but when it checks whether it can, it actually checks whether the player's Pokémon is trapped, not whether its Pokémon is trapped.
 Thus, if your Pokémon is trapped it will fail to switch out even though it can, while if it is trapped, it'll switch even though it shouldn't be able to.